HolyMeekrob/trello-yello/README.md

 ```javascript
 var trello = require('trello-yello');
 ```
 Now you will need to instantiate the trello service.
 Note that all **Trello Yello** functions take exactly one parameter.
 If multiple values can be passed in, that parameter will be an object with all values as its properties.
-Please refer to the [full documentation](docs/trello.md) for details on all functions.
+Please refer to the [full documentation][docs] for details on all functions.
 ```javascript
 var trelloService = trello({key: 'yourKey', token: 'yourToken'});
 ```